OttoWRas/OTF/readme.md

 ## Running the flow

-The project contains a jupyter notebook that has the first part of the flow.
-The second part of the flow is in the readme file inside
+The project contains a jupyter notebook that has all the necesarry steps to compile, synthesise and run and onnx model.

+## Disclaimer / TODO

+The current version of the C file clean up scirpts in `cleanup.py` is not yet able to fully prepare for HLS.
+There is therfore still some manual work required there, though this is explained in the flow.